- Environmental Crimes Task Force

 - National Mortgage Settlment

 - Ocwen Financial Corporation Settlement

 The Administration Division’s role is to provide a seamless support functionality to ensure the overall mission and mandates of the office continue without disruption.
 The Director of Administration is responsible for all financial operations, including the preparation and submission of the annual budget, monitoring and controlling expenditures, supervising the personnel office, information technology, operations and fiscal office, and lobbies for the resources necessary for its efficient operations.

-The total budget for fiscal year 2012, ending June 30, 2012, was $ 24.6 million.
-It consisted of $ 22.2 million, or 90.1 %, in state funding; $ 1.5 million, or 6.0 %, in federal grants; $ 837K, or 3.4 %, in restricted receipts; and $ 123K, or .5 %, in RICAP funding.
+The total budget for fiscal year 2013, ending June 30, 2013, was $25 million.
+It consisted of $22.3 million, or 89.12%, in state funding; $1.39 million, or 5.56%, in federal grants; $923K, or 3.69%, in restricted receipts; and $408K, or 1.63%, in Rhode Island Capital Plan Fund (RICAP) funding.
 The Office of Attorney General continues to make it a priority to return as much money to Rhode Island taxpayers as possible by way of restitution, forfeitures, settlements, reimbursements, fines and the collection of fees.

 The fiscal office assists in the financial operations, including the submission of the annual budget, monitoring and controlling expenditures, processing state paperwork such as travel and invoice vouchers, purchase requisitions, maintenance and service contracts, and all other budget-related transactions.
 The fiscal office also handles payroll submission, accrual and discharge of vacation, sick and personal hours, and payroll adjustments.

 The Office of Attorney General is committed to maintaining a diverse workforce.
 As of June 30, 2013, the last official reporting period, minorities constituted 15% of the staff and women constituted 61%.